-At our 2015 Annual Meeting of Stockholders, we conducted a stockholder advisory vote on the 2014 compensation of the Named Executive Officers (commonly known as a "Say-on-Pay" vote).
-Our stockholders approved the 2014 compensation of our-then Named Executive Officers, with approximately 94% of the votes cast voted in favor of the proposal.
-The Compensation Committee took the results of this Say-on-Pay vote into consideration when making compensation decisions following the 2015 Annual Meeting of Stockholders.
+At our 2016 Annual Meeting of Stockholders, we conducted a stockholder advisory vote on the 2015 compensation of our then Named Executive Officers (commonly known as a "Say-on-Pay" vote).
+Our stockholders approved the 2015 compensation of our-then Named Executive Officers, with approximately 97% of the votes cast voted in favor of the proposal.
+The Compensation Committee took the results of this Say-on-Pay vote into consideration when making compensation decisions following the 2016 Annual Meeting of Stockholders.

-We believe that the outcome of the Say-on-Pay vote reflects our stockholders' support of our compensation approach, specifically our efforts to attract, retain, and motivate our executive officers, including the Named Executive Officers.
-Accordingly, no significant design changes were made to the executive compensation program due to the 2014 Say-on-Pay vote.
+We believe that the outcome of the Say-on-Pay vote reflects our stockholders' support of our compensation approach, specifically our efforts to attract, retain, and motivate our executive officers, including our Named Executive Officers.
+Accordingly, no significant design changes were made to the executive compensation program due to the 2015 Say-on-Pay vote.
 Further, any design changes resulting from the Say-on-Pay vote would not typically affect compensation until the following fiscal year due to the timing of our Annual Meeting of Stockholders relative to the Compensation Committee meeting at which compensation decisions are made.

-We value the opinions of our stockholders and will continue to consider the outcome of future Say-on-Pay votes, as well as feedback received throughout the year, when making compensation decisions for our executive officers, including the Named Executive Officers.
+We value the opinions of our stockholders and will continue to consider the outcome of future Say-on-Pay votes, as well as feedback received throughout the year, when making compensation decisions for our executive officers, including our Named Executive Officers.

-Based on the results of a separate stockholder advisory vote on the frequency of future stockholder advisory votes regarding the compensation of the Named Executive Officers conducted at our 2011 Annual Meeting of Stockholders, our Board determined that we will hold our Say-on-Pay votes on an annual basis.
-Accordingly, following the Annual Meeting to which this Proxy Statement relates, the next stockholder advisory vote on the compensation of the Named Executive Officers will take place in 2017.
+Based on the results of a separate stockholder advisory vote on the frequency of future stockholder advisory votes regarding the compensation of our Named Executive Officers conducted at our 2011 Annual Meeting of Stockholders, our Board determined that we will hold Say-on-Pay votes on an annual basis.
+As required by Section 14A of the Securities and Exchange Act of 1934, we are conducting a Say-on-Frequency vote at the Annual Meeting to which this Proxy Statement relates to solicit the vote of our stockholders on the frequency with which we will hold future stockholder advisory votes on the compensation of our Named Executive Officers.
+See Proposal No. 3 below.